tbrowne5/Better-data-for-better-predictions-data-curation-improves-deep-learning-for-sgRNA-Cas9-prediction/README.md

 # crisprHAL — Better data for better predictions: data curation improves deep learning for sgRNA/Cas9 prediction
 Note: this is a static paper-specific repository, and as such, may not contain up-to-date models.
+For the crisprHAL prediction tool, please visit the first link below or visit the website at the second link below.

 ## Links to the crisprHAL repositories, papers, and web tool:
 * [Up-to-date crisprHAL prediction tool for use](https://github.com/tbrowne5/crisprHAL)